patsalcedo/Scrapz/README.md

 Scrapz is an application created for students to enhance the learning experience of cooking and shopping for groceries (as this is usually the first time they are doing these activities outside their parents' home!)

+## Progress

+Link to current state of the app (1/12/21): https://youtu.be/GinUbtDKQNI